baziotis/2D-Image-Convolution-MPI-SIMD/README.md

 ## Usage and Compilation Instructions
 ### Image format
 The format should be top-down, row-ordered and uncompressed (This can be the usual .raw files or any other file that meets these requirements).
-It also should not have any heading part.
+It also should not have any heading part (although you can easily tweak the code to both support arbitrary heading part and also to get info from that part).
 Bytes per pixel can be an arbitrary number (although it must be given as command-line argument) as long as it is the same in all pixels.
-Furthermore, width and height, depending on the number of processes, say p, must be ones such that the image can be divided in p equal rectangles.
+Furthermore, width and height, depending on the number of processes, must be ones such that the image can be divided in p equal rectangles.

 ### Compilation
 This source is supposed to be working in both Windows and Linux.<br/>